 The Ministry of Tourism & Antiquities in Egypt has decided to cut entrance fees in half for all museums and archeological sites, in a bid to encourage tourist arrivals.

-Nevertheless, all passengers arriving in Egypt by air, including returning Egyptian residents, are still required to have their temperature taken and self-quarantine for 7 days.
+Nevertheless, all passengers arriving in Egypt by air, including returning Egyptian residents, are still required to have their temperature taken, fill out a Public Health Card.

 Visas, including the Egyptian online visa, are still being granted to travelers from eligible countries.